-Clustering is one of the most common exploratory data analysis technique used to get an intuition about the structure of the data.
-It can be defined as the task of identifying subgroups in the data such that data points in the same subgroup (cluster) are very similar while data points in different clusters are very different.
-In other words, we try to find homogeneous subgroups within the data such that data points in each cluster are as similar as possible according to a similarity measure such as euclidean-based distance or correlation-based distance.
+Clustering is one of the most common exploratory data analysis techniques that are used to obtain an intuition about the structure of the data.
+It is the task of identifying sub-groups in the data such that data points in the same sub-group (cluster) are very similar while data points in different clusters are very different.
+In other words, we try to find homogeneous clusters within the data such that data points in each cluster are as similar as possible, with respect to a similarity measure such as euclidean-based distance or correlation-based distance.
 The decision of which similarity measure to use is application-specific.

-There would be some instances where we would not know the number of clusters.
-This can be resolved by using the elbow method.
-The graph looks as below;
+There could be some instances where we may not know the number of clusters.
+This can be resolved by using the elbow method, which produces the following graphical output:

-From the above graph we can infer that at k=4, the graph reaches an optimum minimum value.
-The reason it is named the elbow method is that the optimum number of clusters would represent an elbow joint.
+From the above graph, we can infer that, at k=4, the graph reaches an optimal minimum value.
+The reason it is named as ‘elbow method’ is that the optimum number of clusters represent an elbow joint.

 Let’s understand k-means clustering with the help of an image classification use case.
 The steps involved in image classification are:

 - The images that are to be classified are imported and converted into arrays.

 - Clusters are created.
 The clusters appear in the resulting image, distinctly dividing the image into a number of parts.